sakasikai/blm-mll/source/Command line tools.md

 ##### Options

+- `-mll <algorithm>`

+  set the multi-label learning algorithm as BRkNNa or BRkNNb.

 - `-mll_k <number>` `--mll_kNN_k <number>` should be within [1, max_neighbors]

   number of neighbours of each input instance to take into account